sourcegraph/handbook/content/bizops/user_definitions.md

 For some of our metrics we want to identify unique users across on-prem and cloud instances.
 For this purpose, unique users of Sourcegraph is a way to correlate registered users who have a common email address across any number of instances.
 For example, a@b.com on an on-prem instance and a@b.com on Sourcegraph.com would be considered the same user for the purposes of this metric.
 Note that most measures don't have this constraint, and any that do will include the term "Unique Sourcegraph Users" in the name of the metric.

-#### What is a retained active user?

-An active user is retained if they were performed actions that qualify them as an active user in both the current and previous periods.
-Our standard retention timeframe is four weeks.
-This aligns with our method of billing which measures Monthly Active Users.

 ### What is an activated user?

 Unlike **active** users, which is a term meaningful within a specific time period, **activated** is a special state that is permanent once triggered.

-An activated user is defined as anyone who has ever done a specific series of actions that we know are highly correlated with retention.
+An activated user is defined as anyone who has ever done a specific series of actions that ends in habit creation using Sourcegraph within their workflows.
 This can be broken down further into the setup moment (actions done to set up for the core value prop, such as signing up and adding personal repositories), aha moment (experienced the core value prop the first time, such as an active user's first search over their personal search context) and habit moment (when the habit around the core value proposition is finally established).

 Activation is this entire journey, and our current definition is that someone has performed a search or code intelligence action [as defined in Amplitude](https://analytics.amplitude.com/sourcegraph/govern/project/333976/events?filter=all&event=ce%3ABecome%20active).

+**Note**: There can be a ton of improvement in this definition.
+It will be more like they've completed 20 searches across repositories they've added to Sourcegraph, but we need to do some research into what correlates highly with retention.

 ## Time periods